Los Angeles White Collar Crimes Attorney

 - 7 Getting the Legal Help You Need

 Because white-collar crimes can be prosecuted at the state and federal level, you need an attorney who can understand what’s at stake.
 Attorney Ambrosio Rodriguez is a former prosecutor with over 18 years of experience in criminal law.
 When it comes to complex criminal cases, Mr. Rodriguez has experience with some of the toughest cases– even Death Penalty cases.

-You deserve to be represented by one of the best criminal defense attorneys in Los Angeles.
+You deserve to be represented by one of the best criminal defense lawyers in Los Angeles.
 Give us a call today at (213) 463-1993 to schedule your free consultation.

 Types of White Collar Crimes